lauraschaposnik/old/_pages/brickwork.md

     </div>
 </div>

-We set up things to make the foundation during on day.
-A beach tent kept Nikolay entertained with toys, and allowed him to watch ups build things from scrach.
+We set up things to make the foundation during one day.
+A beach tent kept Nikolay entertained with toys, and allowed him to watch ups build things from scratch.
 He now wants to be an Architect and a builder! (and a scientist and a painter and so much more!).